Tutor information

 The aim of musical analysis is to understand how music exerts such a powerful effect on us.
 This course introduces some of the main approaches as we attempt to bridge the gap between our intuitions about music and our intellectual knowledge of it.

-Explore piano repertoire, interpretation and technique in a lively mixture of talks and workshops, in which all students will have regular opportunities to play.
-This class is open to players of all levels and students may join the class in any term.
+Explore the piano repertoire in a lively mixture of talks and workshops, in which all students will have regular opportunities to play.
+We will focus on technique, but workshop sessions will also cover interpretation.
+Open to players of all levels.

-Explore piano repertoire, interpretation and technique in a lively mixture of talks and workshops, in which all students will have regular opportunities to play.
-This class is open to players of all levels and you may join the class in any term.
+Explore the piano repertoire in a lively mixture of talks and workshops, with all students having regular opportunities to play.
+This term focusses on interpretation but technical issues will be discussed in the workshops.
+Open to players of all levels.